Peter Smith (judge): Recusal in Emerald Supply Ltd v British Airways

 In July 2015, on application by the parties, Smith recused himself from being the judge in long running multi-party proceedings between various airlines.

 The judge's personal luggage, together with that of other passengers, had failed to arrive in London after a flight from Florence.
 Smith corresponded with the chief executive of British Airways (BA), suggesting that BA may have taken a deliberate decision not to carry the passengers' luggage and that this may have been in order to make additional profit from the conveyance of cargo on that flight.
-A number of the parties to the litigation applied for Smith to recuse himself from further part in the case.
+A number of the parties to the litigation applied for Smith to recuse himself from further participation in the case.

 During the hearing, Smith repeatedly asked counsel for BA what had happened to his luggage, receiving the response that the proceedings were not appropriate for dealing with a personal dispute.
-In due course Smith agreed to recuse himself.
+In due course, Smith agreed to recuse himself.
 In his judgment of 22 July 2015 he set out a detailed account of the occasion when the luggage went missing, and suggested that the true issue in the case was that the missing luggage gave rise to issues which were similar to some of the allegations in the case which he had to try, so that (if they were correct) he would have had to recuse himself.
-He said that he would continue his investigation into the luggage issue "in a private capacity ... with the vigour for which I am known".
+He said that he would continue his investigation into the luggage issue "in a private capacity... with the vigour for which I am known".

 In September 2015, it was announced by a spokesman for the Judicial Conduct Investigations Office that Smith's conduct in connection with the case was being investigated.